-Running a business is a thrilling experience, much better than sky diving.
-The entrepreneurial landscape offers go-getters plenty of lucrative money-making opportunities than ever before.
 However, entrepreneurship is not an easy path – it requires deep-dive planning, marketing, and plenty of action to launch.
 Let alone ongoing endurance to sustain it.

 If you are thinking of venturing into a business opportunity or starting another one but are unsure which business model resonates with you, this post will clarify.
+I’ve listed 101 low-cost business ideas that you can build, market, and scale.

 Note: low-cost doesn’t equate to No Cost.
 There are always costs involved in any business venture.
 Compared to the hotel, airline, and machinery industries, the 101 Niche Business Ideas are considered Low-Cost businesses to start from Small to Great.

+#1.
 Build Your Roadmap To Success

 Do not skip the business planning phase.
 Successful entrepreneurs will tell you that a solid business plan is the cornerstone of any successful venture.